 Which tomatoes are best for marinating?

-Wondering what type of tomatoes you should be using in your salads?
-Below you will find everything you need to know about the best tomatoes to eat raw.
+Wondering what type of tomatoes you should be using in your marinated salads?
+Below you will find everything you need to know about the best tomatoes to eat raw with vinegar.

 Best tomatoes to eat raw